 If you’re looking at becoming a professional HGV driver, you may be wondering where to start.
 Well, if you think back to when you got your standard driving licence (which may be some time ago), there was a process you had to go through.
-And that process started with applying for your provisional driver’s license.
-Thankfully, the process is exactly the same for your LGV license – but with a few extra steps in the middle.
+And that process started with applying for your provisional driver’s licence.
+Thankfully, the process is exactly the same for your LGV licence – but with a few extra steps in the middle.
 But don’t worry – that’s what we’re here to talk about today.

 HGV vs LGV Licence

 First things first, what kind of licence do you need?
 Do you need an HGV licence, or an LGV one?
 The truth is that while this causes a lot of confusion for new drivers, it’s really a non-issue.
 Mainly because they are exactly the same thing.
 HGV stands for Heavy Goods Vehicle, and LGV can stand for either Large Goods Vehicle or Light Goods Vehicle, all of which require exactly the same licence to drive.
 So, it doesn’t matter which name of licence you apply for – you will only get 1, and it’s the 1 you need to drive HGV’s professionally.

 The first form you need to get is called a D2.
 This form is the actual application form that you fill in and send to the DVLA in order to apply for your provisional licence.
 It works in the exact same way as applying for your standard provisional driving licence, so this should be a straightforward step for you.
 You can order the D2 pack directly from the DVLA, or get it from your chosen training school.